EVAplusAPI/usermanual/README.md

-# usermanual
+# EVA+ API usermanual
-Describes the EVA+ API.
+Abstract
+Describes the EVA+ API for technically advanced users who wants to use EVA+ data in 3rd party applications.